Using LSST Microlensing to Constrain Dark Compact Objects in Spherical and Disk Configurations: Methods: Microlensing Computations

 \subsection{Baryonic microlensing comparison}

 The calculations in \cite{LSSTDM} assume that we will observe zero microlensing events with LSST, and then calculate the DM fraction required to make the predicted number of events fall below one.
 However, in reality, we should observe many microlensing events, simply from ordinary baryonic stars crossing the lines of sight to background sources.
 Taken in isolation, these events would be indistinguishable from microlensing events caused by compact dark objects.
 This is due to the fact that the lens star would be so close to the background source star that they would likely be unresolvable with the telescope used (otherwise the lensing event would be classified as strong lensing and not microlensing).
-The only way to distinguish the dark and baryonic microlensing events is by computing their statistical distribution (in both crossing time $\hat{t}$ and location on the sky $\vec{y}$) and comparing it to the distribution expected from baryonic stars.
+Although it would be theoretically possible to conduct a spectroscopic or multi-band analysis to determine the presence of two stars, we make the conservative assumption that this analysis is not done.
+Barring such analysis, the only way to distinguish the dark and baryonic microlensing events is by computing their statistical distribution (in both crossing time $\hat{t}$ and location on the sky $\vec{y}$) and comparing it to the distribution expected from baryonic stars.
 One microlensing event is not enough to be a detection --- we can only claim to have detected a number of dark object microlensing events if that number is greater than the uncertainty on the number of baryonic microlensing events of the same crossing time.
-This uncertainty must incorporate both inherent Poisson uncertainty on the number of baryonic microlensing events, and measurement uncertainty on the number of stars in our galaxy, which we estimate to be roughly a 5\% uncertainty on the number of stars in any given mass bin, consistent with \cite{stardense_Bovy_2017}.
+This uncertainty must incorporate both inherent Poisson uncertainty on the number of baryonic microlensing events, and measurement uncertainty on the number of stars in our Galaxy, which we estimate to be roughly a 5\% uncertainty on the number of stars in any given mass bin, consistent with \cite{stardense_Bovy_2017}.